tjheslin1/stackoverflow-review-responses/README.md

 ## Code in screenshot

 ```
-Please share any relevant code by editing your Question - [instead of a screenshot](https://meta.stackoverflow.com/questions/285551/why-not-upload-images-of-code-errors-when-asking-a-question).
+Please share any relevant code [instead of a screenshot](https://meta.stackoverflow.com/questions/285551/why-not-upload-images-of-code-errors-when-asking-a-question) by editing your Question.
 Fewer people are likely to reproduce your issue without having your code in a copyable form.
 ```

 ## Code in link